OfficeDev/Office-Addin-Scripts/packages/office-addin-project/README.md

 ### convert

-Converts the Office Addin Code.
+Converts the Office Addin Code from xml to json based manifest.

 Syntax: